miasmos/hex-tooltip-bot/README.md

 Displays the owner of {name}. {name} should be a perk, power, addon or map.

+## !patch

+Displays the current patch hxtbot is on.

 ## !perk

 Displays a random perk.